Mic92/blog/content/posts/systemd-on-raspbian.md

 daemon is missing.
 So the speedup isn't as big as on other distributions such as archlinux or fedora, which provide a deeper integration.

-To get a quick overview, which services are started nativly, type the following
+To get a quick overview, which services are started natively, type the following
 command:

     $ systemctl list-units